It’s been 3 years since FPS opened the US office: how are things going?

 Are the United States much different from Europe?

-Oh yes much very different.
+Oh yes very much different.
 I often tell Europeans that the difference between Americans and Europeans is as wide as the difference between Japanese and Europeans.
-But because Europeans speak English and have access to a lot of American entertainment they feel they know the US.
-However the values are completely different but it’s not so obvious at first sight so you really need to live here to realize what makes America very unique.
-I can tell from experience: I have lived here for 25 years and I am now a US citizen.
-Also the country is made of very different areas and some can change quickly.
+But because Europeans speak English and have access to a lot of American culture and entertainment they feel they know the US very well.
+I would say they don’t.
+They don’t realize that the values are completely different.
+Now it’s not so obvious at first but if you live here for a while you realize what makes America very unique.
+And I can tell from my own experience because I lived here for 25 years and I have been a US citizen for 23 years.

 What type of systems do you sell most in the US and Canada?

-The majority of the sales are for custom isolators for HPAPI.
-We really focus on the process of the user and find creative ways to improve ergonomics and ease of use while guaranteeing a low Containment Performance Target.
-When the product is not as toxic we can design an open structure such as a Laminar Air Flow or Down Flow Booth.
+The majority of the sales are custom isolators for HPAPI.
+At FPS we really focus on the process of the user and find creative ways to improve ergonomics and ease of use while guaranteeing a low Containment Performance Target.
+When the toxicity of the product is lower we can design a semi-open structure such as a Laminar Air Flow or Down Flow Booth.

 What are the typical applications?